 Frame and finishing kit

-This latest frame is a thing of beauty, and a big departure from the Cube e-bike frames of old.
+This latest frame is a thing of beauty and a big departure from the Cube e-bike frames of old.
 This frame design was first used on the more expensive Reaction models when they were released in 2019.
-Finish is typical Cube quality with nicely welded joints and a very robust feel.
-The extra large downtube doesn’t look out of place, and neatly houses the battery out of harms way.
+The finish is typical Cube quality with nicely welded joints and a very robust feel.
+The extra large downtube doesn’t look out of place and neatly houses the battery out of harm’s way.

-All of the finishing kit is Cube’s in-house brand, and is of excellent quality.
+All of the finishing kits are Cube’s in-house brand and are of excellent quality.
 From the 720mm wide handlebars through to the stem and seat post.